apache/incubator-resilientdb/ecosystem/tools/drawing-lib/README.md

-# ResCanvas Drawing Toolkit
+# Collaborative Drawing Toolkit

 **License**: Apache-2.0

-A comprehensive JavaScript client library for building collaborative drawing applications on ResilientDB.
-This toolkit provides a complete SDK for managing canvases, submitting drawing strokes, real-time collaboration, and integrating with ResilientDB's blockchain infrastructure.
+A universal JavaScript client library for building collaborative drawing applications with blockchain-backed storage.
+This toolkit provides a complete SDK for managing canvases, submitting drawing strokes, real-time collaboration, and integrating with ResilientDB's decentralized infrastructure.

-> **Important:** This is a **client-side SDK** that requires a running [ResCanvas backend](https://github.com/ResilientApp/ResCanvas) to function.
-See [Backend Setup](#backend-setup-required) for details.

 ## Features